Pravez/ColoringWorld/ROADMAP.md

 * adding new maps of levels by dividing into different places
 * changing the language of the game
 * Add the secondary colors to the platforms - a green platform that is activated only when yellow gauge and blue gauge are activated
+* a boss at the end of a level such as an enemy who force the character to go in a certain direction and the time is limited
+* a script for each enemy, such as a pattern

 ## Version 0.7 - Super Bonuses
 * zones in the level which have special effect on the character when a color is activated or something else,